 A cloudy pool can easily transform the most magnificent and expensive pool into an annoying eyesore.
-It causes discomfort can cause swollen eyes to the people swimming.
+It can cause swollen eyes to the people swimming.
 It also leads to short filter cycles which need regular cartridge cleaning.
 A cloudy pool can be extremely difficult and time consuming to clear.
-Sometimes your pool can turn cloudy overnight!
-Cloudy water can happen to any pool even those that a well maintained.
+Sometimes, your pool can turn cloudy overnight!
+Cloudy water can happen to any pool even those that are well maintained.
 There are many factors that contribute to cloudy water.

 Table Of Contents

 Imbalanced amounts of pool chemicals may make your water cloudy.
 This includes high alkalinity, high or low chlorine levels or any other sanitizers you use in your pool, high pH, and high calcium hardness levels.
 Without the right chemical balances, unwanted particles and contaminates multiply in the water.

 If your filter system is faulty, or you are not running your filter as required, (8 to 10 hours daily ), then your pool is likely to get cloudy.
 The purpose of a system filter is to constantly clean pool water.
 If you do not use it properly, your water becomes stagnant making it to turn cloudy.